Thinking of Teaching English Online? What You Should Know

 “I found my online teaching job through a Google search, but I worked with Bridge to find the best one for me.
 A lot of schools online don’t respond to your requests, making them less reliable, so I wanted to make sure the one I chose was a good fit.
 The Bridge lifetime job assistance has really paid off!”

-There are many ways teaching English online can take place.
-Most companies will have their own software platform that facilitates the lessons for you, making it as easy as logging in.
-You will need a webcam, mic and speakers (a headset is best), so that you can talk with your students face-to-face.
-To ensure a good technical quality, you’ll also need a high-speed Internet connection, so you may want to upgrade your existing service.
+Whether you work for a company or decide to offer your tutoring services as an independent contractor, you will need a webcam, mic, and speakers (a headset is best) so that you can talk with your students face-to-face.
+To ensure a good technical quality, you’ll also need a high-speed Internet connection and plenty of bandwidth, so you may want to upgrade your existing service.
 Some online teaching jobs will even require that you have a wired Internet connection rather than wireless, as it is more reliable.

 Teachers who teach in traditional classrooms spend a lot of time lesson planning, but most online tutoring companies provide the plans for you.
-You will also typically use their software which is structured to be user-friendly for both teachers and students.
+You will also typically use their software, which is structured to be user-friendly for both teachers and students.

 That said, there will always be glitches when you are working in a virtual classroom, and Caitlin describes the hardest thing about teaching online as, “technical problems, whether it’s a language barrier and you don’t speak Russian but have to explain to a student where to get help with their audio settings or microphone, or it’s your own and your students can’t hear you.”
-However, what she liked best about it is something we can all relate to: “the flexibility in schedules and teaching from home in your pajamas!”
+However, what she liked best about it is something we can all relate to: “the flexibility in schedules and teaching from home!”